hkbakke/zfssnap/README.md

     ./zfs-snap.py --label=hourly --keep=24
 Delete all snapshots for a label on all file systems.
-Note that disabling snapshots for a file system using properties will automatically delete all existing snapshots on the next run for that file system.
+Note that disabling snapshots for a file system using properties will automatically delete all existing snapshots on the next run for that label or file system.

     ./zfs-snap.py --label=monthly --keep=0
 Override `keep` value set in ZFS property